 Today, the credit union movement continues to thrive in the path charted by its predecessors and is backed by the “full faith and credit of the United States Government.”
 These not-for-profit institutions serve more than 103 million members by always putting their members’ needs first and helping them achieve their personal goals through sound financial practices and targeted advice.

 American Southwest Credit Union is proud to be a part of the collective institutions dedicated to the credit union mission.
 At the core of our values is an unwavering commitment to creating mutual benefits for members and the larger community.
 To that end, we are always here to help our members and enable them to optimize their savings or manage their finances as smoothly as possible.
-Our innovative banking solutions, low fees and high dividend rates, along with personalized service, help members achieve and maintain financial wellness no matter the financial goals they have.
 As a member-owned institution, our only objective is your satisfaction and your success.